 How to Obtain a Student Card

-Irving ISD students may temporarily register online for a student card that gives online access to ebooks, streaming movies and other online resources:
+Irving ISD students may register online for a student card that gives online access to ebooks, streaming movies and other online resources:

 - First, complete the preregistration form online

 - Then email the assigned PACREG# to the library to complete the library card registration along with a scanned copy or photo of the Irving ISD badge to Circulation@CityofIrving.org.
 Please write REGISTER IPL STUDENT CARD in the email subject line.

 Please allow 24 to 48 hours for the card registration to be processed and approved.
 An email reply will be sent to confirm that the card is registered with the Student Card number.
 The card will be valid until Aug.
 30, 2020.
 We cannot guarantee the security of personal information emailed to the library.